National Security Adviser (Nigeria): History

+Early years

 The National Security Organisation was established after the assassination of Murtala Muhammed with legal instrument Decree Number 27 of 1976 to co-ordinate internal security, foreign intelligence and counterintelligence activities; this was part of a larger reorganisation that saw the demobilisation of the Nigerian Armed Forces and the Nigerian Civil Service.
 The Decree did not establish the position of the national security adviser, but it did create a director-general in charge of the staff.
 In 1979, the NSO became part of the Executive Office of the President under Shehu Shagari.
 The Shagari administration maintained the NSO and appointed Bukar Shaib special adviser on national security, who was later succeeded in 1983 by Shehu Ahmad Said Galadanchi.
 These two were special advisers to the president and not national security advisers.

 The coup d'etat of 1983 led to the promulgation of Decree Number 2 of 1984 by Muhammadu Buhari, which entrusted the NSO with unprecedented powers "to detain without charge persons suspected of acts prejudicial to state security or harmful to the economic well-being of the country": the detention of individuals deemed to be enemies of the state without charge, and the limitation of civil rights and individual liberties transformed the NSO's mandate from its main focus on national security to regime state security with the state persecuting individuals through intimidation, harassment and secret imprisonment.

+Under Babangida and Abacha

 Decree Number 19 of 1986 (National Security Agencies Act) created the position of Coordinator of National Security in 1986 and Aliyu Gusau was appointed as national security coordinator by Ibrahim Babangida.
 In this new role, Gusau coordinated the dismantling of the NSO (who's notoriety had led to the fall of the Buhari regime) into three succeeding agencies, the State Security Service, the National Intelligence Agency and the Defence Intelligence Agency.
 Gusau later became the first military national security adviser in 1993 merging both roles as coordinator of national security and national security adviser under the Office of the National Security Adviser.
 Muhammadu Gambo Jimeta was the first civilian national security adviser in 1990 during the Babangida administration.
 The politico-military situation of the early 1990s required the need for a central body for coordination, control and supervision of national security.
 Jimeta at the time did not have a schedule of operation for his new office, during the move of the seat of government from Lagos to Abuja, and most national security issues then were still tentatively under the purview of the Coordinator of National Security.
 The system established has remained largely unchanged since then, particularly since President Ibrahim Babangida signed into law the National Security Agencies Act of 1986, except for under Sani Abacha when his chief bodyguard Hamza al-Mustapha was in charge of security for the regime.
 The return to democracy under the Constitution of Nigeria in 1999 established the National Security Council (NSC).